1] The Concept of State

 Territory, population, government, sovereignty etc. Sovereignty is the defining feature of modern nation state.
 Inherent in the idea of sovereignty is autonomy (internal and external), territoriality and centralization of authority.

-Theories of State / Sovereignty
+B] Theories of Sovereignty

 It is a modern concept, associated with the rise of modern nation state.
 Hobbes gave the first complete theory of the sovereignty of the state.
 Hobbes clearly established state absolutism.
 Ended the confusion of ‘two swords’, clearly defined that law is command of sovereign, it comes with the power of punishment.

-The monistic theory of sovereignty comes from Hobbes’s theory, hence it can also be called as Hobbesian theory of sovereignty.
+The monistic theory of sovereignty comes from Hobbes’s theory; hence it can also be called as Hobbesian theory of sovereignty.
 It led to the evolution of the monistic theory of sovereignty.
 The best exponent of the monistic theory is John Austin.
 Hence it is also known as Austinian theory.

 Evolution of monistic sovereignty theory